Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 * Re-work of `Palette Editor` UI to tidy up (ribbon UI is a possibility)
 * Started feasibility work on a "Kryptonised" common file dialog (any help is appreciated)
 * New splash screen for `Palette Editor` application
-* Removed requirement for DLLs in favour of NuGet management
+* Removed requirement for DLLs in favor of NuGet management
 * General bug fixes

 ======